 3. People often come to me and say, “I have twenty pounds to lose.
 Can you help me?”

 The answer to that particular quandary is typically “No.” because they likely don’t have nearly as much to lose as they think they do.
 You can bet that they’ve been riding the “eat less, do less” train for a while and more often than not, they’re using a low carb approach to do it.
 When I suggest to them that going very low carb could potentially be part of their problem, they are baffled.
 Here’s why:

 - For each gram of carbohydrate you eat, your body is required to hold roughly 4 grams of water.
-This is part of the reason why a lot of people are chronically inflamed and heavy.

 - If you lose 20 lbs. on a low carb diet, a good portion of that weight loss will amount to extracellular dehydration.

 - This dehydration means that your body will also deplete glycogen storage, leaving your muscles starved for energy during your training.
 This makes it increasingly difficult to perform at a high level and maintain a healthy metabolism while you lose weight.
 In the end you will be weaker, skinny-fat, and as confused as ever.